twilite-web3/twilite-sdk/README.md

 Understanding these cost components will enable you to optimize your gas consumption and prioritize your transactions more effectively while working with TwiLite SDK and the Ethereum network.

 </br>

+## Private Key Security

+TwiLite takes security very seriously and one important aspect of that is to keep private keys private.
+The TwiLite SDK NEVER sends private keys over a network and they ALWAYS remain local.
+We do this by signing transactions from the twilite-sdk package so that they are fully encrypted before being sent to the blockchain.